 - What vitamin C can and cannot do for your health

-- The potential advantages of forms of vitamin C, such as Ester-C, sodium ascorbate, and slow-release vitamin C
+- The potential advantages and differences of forms of vitamin C, such as Ester-C, sodium ascorbate, slow-release vitamin C, and liposomal vitamin C

-- The value of additional ingredients, such as bioflavonoids (e.g., quercetin, dihydroquercetin, rutin, and hesperidin), often found in vitamin C supplements
+- The value of additional ingredients, such as bioflavonoids (e.g., quercetin, dihydroquercetin, rutin, and hesperidin)

-- The potential side-effects of vitamin C and other concerns, including the potential for kidney stones and interactions with drugs and diagnostic tests
+- The potential side-effects of vitamin C and its interactions with drugs and diagnostic tests